Al otro lado: Cuba

 The second boy introduced in the story, Ángel, is ashamed of his mother, who may be a prostitute.
 He was told before the story began that his father is a famous person and lives "al otro lado."
 Desperate for a sense of pride, he and his friend, Walter, attempt to cross the ocean in a primitive raft to find his father.
 In their attempt, however, their raft is hit and overturned by a large wave.
 Walter drowns in the ensuing chaos, while Ángel miraculously escapes.
 He doesn't have the courage to tell his friend's mother of what happened and feels extremely guilty.
 He has dreams of Walter by the ocean.
 In the dreams, Walter yells at him that he must tell his mother the truth.
 His grandfather notices something is wrong and urges his mother to talk to him.
 He tells his mother a little of what happened in the ocean and why they were there, and his mother figures out the rest and tells him that his father knows nothing of Ángel's existence.
 But tells him that he is all that she and his grandfather have and vice versa. Ángel learns to be content in his situation and the cinematography suggests that his friend's death is no longer a burden to him, but a memory to carry with him.

 Morocco

 Fátima is a girl who runs away from home to find her father, bringing only a picture of him with her.
 She is intercepted, though, by human traffickers, who take her to Spain on their boat.
 Once the traders arrive, a woman who works with them refuses to send Fátima with the other girls because Fátima is too young and she had only asked for seven girls.
 This woman, who does not speak Arabic, takes Fátima in and eventually softens enough to drive Fátima to Málaga and help her find her father.
 The father is with a Spanish woman, but once confronted with his daughter, he leaves the other woman to return Fátima home.
 The movie ends with a shot of the two of them in front of their home village.

+Reception

+Al otro lado has an approval rating of 78% on review aggregator website Rotten Tomatoes, based on 9 reviews, and an average rating of 6.1/10.